dali-lab/build/milestones/week03/index.md

 ---

-## Define, Feature Spec, Code Experiments
+## Define and Code Experiment

-Define the core components of your project, create a walk-through of your project from the user perspective, and develop lightweight sketches of critical features.
-Continue dev experiments.
+Define the core components of your project and develop lightweight sketches of critical features.
+Complete code experiment 1.

 ### PM:
 * [ ] Help conduct User Research